NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

     main(args)
 ```

-For a given separation distance (`d`) as an input parameter, the simulation computes the fraction of the incident power exiting Ports 2-4.
-Each of the eight layers of the GDSII file is converted into a simulation object: the upper and lower branches are defined as a [Prism](https://meep.readthedocs.io/en/latest/Python_User_Interface/#prism), the rectilinear source and flux monitor regions as a [Volume](https://meep.readthedocs.io/en/latest/Python_User_Interface/#volume) and [FluxRegion](https://meep.readthedocs.io/en/latest/Python_User_Interface/#fluxregion).
+For a given separation distance (`d`), which is an input parameter, the simulation computes the fraction of the incident power exiting Ports 2-4.
+Note that there is a flux monitor at Port 1 to compute the incident power.
+Each of the eight layers of the GDSII file is converted into a simulation object: the upper and lower branches are defined as a [Prism](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#prism), the rectilinear source and flux monitor regions as a [Volume](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#volume) and [FluxRegion](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#fluxregion).
 The default simulation is 2d.
-An optional parameter (`three_d`) converts the geometry to 3d by extruding the coupler geometry in the Z direction and adding an oxide layer below.
-A schematic of the 3d geometry is shown below.
+An optional parameter (`three_d`) converts the geometry to 3d by extruding the coupler geometry in the Z direction and adding an oxide layer beneath.
+A schematic of the 3d design is shown below.

-We compute the coupler properties for a range of separation distances, 0.02 μm to 0.30 μm in increments of 0.02 μm, via the following commands:
+We compute the coupler properties for a range of separation distances from 0.02 μm to 0.30 μm with increments of 0.02 μm.

 ```
 for d in `seq 0.02 0.02 0.30`; do
-    mpirun -np 2 python coupler.py -d ${d} >> directional_coupler.out;
+    mpirun -np 2 python coupler.py -d ${d} |tee -a directional_coupler.out;
 done

 grep data: directional_coupler.out |cut -d , -f2- > directional_coupler.dat;
 ```

 The results are plotted below.
-When the two branches are sufficiently separated (`d` > 0.2 μm), practically all of the power from the source in Port 1 is transferred to Port 3.
-Some of the input power is lost due to scattering in the tapered sections.
-For separation distances less than approximately 0.2 μm, evanescent coupling of the modes in the two branches transfers some of the input signal into Port 4.
-At a distance of 0.06 μm, the power in Port 4 is maximized.
-For distances less than 0.06 μm, the evanescent coupling becomes ineffective.
-Note that there is no power in Port 2.
+When the two waveguide branches are spaced sufficiently far apart (`d` > 0.2 μm), practically all of the power from the source in Port 1 is transferred to Port 3.
+Some of the input power is lost due to scattering in the tapered sections where the translational symmetry of the incident waveguide structure is broken.
+This is why the power in Port 3 never reaches exactly 100%.
+For separation distances less than ~0.2 μm, evanescent coupling of the modes in the two branches transfers some of the input signal to Port 4.
+For `d` of 0.06 μm, the power in Port 4 is maximized.
+For `d` less than 0.06 μm, the evanescent coupling becomes rapidly ineffective.
+Note that there is never any power in Port 2 given the particular location of the source in Port 1.

 <center>
 ![](../images/directional_coupler_flux.png)